NinjaBearStudioTech/Documentation/Writerside/topics/interaction/interaction_system/int_interaction_source.md

 ensure that both abilities are added to your actor's **Ability System Component** by default, so they are always available when the **Interaction Manager** triggers its events.

+> **Interaction Abilities**
+>
+> For more details about all Gameplay Abilities provided by the Interaction System, please check the
+> related ability section.

 ## Interaction Target States

 From the Interaction Manager's perspective, a **registered Interaction Target** can exist in a few possible **Focus States**,